Claire Denis: Career

 Denis has also made many short films spanning a multitude of subjects, such as Le 15 Mai (1969) while studying at IDHEC, Keep It for Yourself (1991) and Voilà l'enchaînement (2014).
 Her anthologies include Pour Ushari Ahmed Mahmoud, Soudan in Lest We Forget (Contre l'oubli, (1991).
-US Go Home (1994) is a segment in a series of hourlong films commissioned by Arte.
+US Go Home (1994) is a segment in a series of hour-long films commissioned by Arte.
 Nice, Very Nice is a segment in À propos de Nice, la suite (1995) and Towards Nancy (Vers Nancy) in Ten Minutes Older:The Cello (2002).
 Her documentaries include Jacques Rivette, le veilleur (Jacques Rivette, the Watchman, 1990), Towards Mathilde (Vers Mathilde, 2005) and Venezia 70 – Future Reloaded (2013).
 She also made the short film Contact (2014) for a light installation by Olafur Eliasson, who helped on the production design for High Life.

 Common themes in Denis's work include obsession, desire, violence, sex, and the body.
 It also focuses on the feelings of being an outsider and belonging.
 Denis has said, "For me, the monster is invisible.
 If there is a small thread running through all my work, it is that evil is never the other, everything is inside and never outside."

-Denis is a highly collaborative filmmaker, saying in an interview, "the film becomes a relationship...and that is what's important, the relationship."
+Denis is a highly collaborative filmmaker, saying in an interview, "the film becomes a relationship...and that is what's important, the relationship".
 The importance of collaboration can be seen throughout her work.
 She often recasts actors in multiple films, most notably Alex Descas, who has worked with Denis 11 times from 1990 to 2017, and Isaach de Bankolé, who appeared in three of her films from 1988 to 2009.
 Vincent Gallo, Béatrice Dalle, Nicolas Duvauchelle, Juliette Binoche and Grégoire Colin have also appeared in multiple Denis films.
 She most often collaborates with screenwriter Jean-Pol Fargeau, composer Stuart Staples of the band Tindersticks, and cinematographer Agnès Godard, whom she met in the 1970s at the Institut des hautes études cinématographiques.
 Asked about her screenwriting process, Denis said, "I often realize I have Isaach or Grégoire or someone else in mind" when writing scenes.
 She has also said that usually she "hold[s] no auditions" for her films.

 Fargeau has co-written ten of Denis's screenplays.
 Staples has composed eight of her films and Denis has said that he "has a rapport with the body, with flesh, with desire which is very close to mine".
 Nelly Quettier edited I Can't Sleep, Beau Travail, Vendredi soir and The Intruder.
 Judy Shrewsbury has worked on every one of Denis's features for the last 20 years.